 The development of an academic structure that supports undergraduate, professional, and graduate education bridging the UConn and JAX genomics communities was the specific objective outlined at the inception of the ISG.
 The ISG has established a strong education/training pillar to include: graduate training through interdisciplinary courses, experiential and distance learning through modular format courses and workshops, graduate fellowships, Professional Science Master’s degree programs, graduate certificate programs and a PhD in Systems Genomics; and, undergraduate training through entrepreneurial research opportunities and workforce partner funded classes.
-The ISG Genome Ambsupports community outreach through engaged programming, tours, collaborations with local entities (e.g. schools and the CT Science Center), and special events (e.g. “Genomics, Family and Health”).
+The ISG Genome Ambsupports community outreach through engaged programming, tours, collaborations with local entities (e.g. schools and the CT Science Center), and special events (e.g. “Genomics, Family and Health”), and a seminar series.

 Where is the ISG Located?